heru-himawan-tl/fdaf/README.md

 write JSF markups as necessary for a web-application's presentation-layer, and/or write less Java codes for both side of web-tiers and business-logic-tiers.

+Working with FDAF is a working with standard Java EE.
+You no need too busy by learning the FDAF itself.
+The most of things you have to understand is about understood Java EE in the first place, then you will got using FDAF is just so easy and simply.

 ## Builtin Ready-To-Use-Application-Modules Source Codes

 The distribution of FDAF includes the following ready-to-use-web-application-modules